 Security comes first at Mollie, and the Mollie API is no exception.
 Mollie guarantees a safe yet easy-to-use API in a number of key ways described below.

 To connect to the Mollie API, an HTTPS connection with at minimum TLS1.2 is required.
 Requests are authenticated using API keys.
 This follows the industry’s best practices.

 End-to-end safety on the transport level is guaranteed by the HTTPS-requirement, no need to encrypt the data itself again.
 We only support TLS 1.2 (or higher).
 Connection is not possible when using a lower version.

 HTTPS mitigates packet sniffing and timing & replay attacks.
 Thanks to HTTPS, data exchanged between Mollie and the merchant is protected and guaranteed to be authentic.
 HTTPS implements hashed signatures, nonces and other tried and tested cryptographic safeties.

-Man-in-the-middle attacks are prevented by strictly checking the HTTPS-certificate used on
+Man-in-the-middle attacks are prevented by strictly checking the HTTPS certificate used on

-connection will be set up.
+connection will be established.

 What about the webhooks?¶

 The Mollie API webhooks never contain sensitive information.
 Instead, webhooks will only signal to your server that an update is ready to be fetched from the Mollie API, after which you are expected to fetch the object yourself in order to retrieve the updated details — for example the updated status of a payment.
 Since your API call to us takes place over HTTPS, all the earlier-mentioned security guarantees stay in effect.